intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Note: Changes made to the home page, or whichever page you updated, will not be reflected in your custom copy.

-See :doc:`/webapp/homepage/index` for more details on how to update
+See :doc:`/webapp/homepage/index` for more details on how to update your home page.